 A.1.
-Market Price Support: On quantities domestically produced (excluding for on-farm feed use - Excess Feed Cost) of all agricultural commodities, estimated by increasing the MPS for the MPS commodities according to their share in the total value of agricultural production [(Σ MPS for MPS commodities) / (I.1) x 100].
+Market Price Support: On quantities domestically produced (excluding for on-farm feed use - Excess Feed Cost) of all agricultural commodities, estimated by increasing the MPS for the MPS commodities according to their share in the total value of production by commodity group [for each commodity group: (Σ MPS for MPS commodities) / (Σ VP for MPS commodities) x VP for total group; the total MPS is then calculated as the sum of MPS by commodity group].
+For Russia, the commodity groups considered are: group 1, fruit and vegetables; group 2, other crops; and group 3, all livestock.